 Hats and sunscreen are suggested as protection for outdoor activities and field trips.
 Sunscreen should be applied at home before school.
 A labeled bottle can be sent to the classroom for reapplication as needed.
-A Medication Form must completed and can be found in the office, website, or requested via email.
+A Medication Form must be completed and can be found in the office, website, or requested via email.

-All items of clothing that can be removed at school should be clearly labeled with the student's name.
-Placing a distinctive mark, such as a flower, beside a child's name will help the younger student recognize his or her own clothing.
+All items of clothing that can be removed at school should be clearly labeled with the student's first and last name.
+Placing a distinctive mark, such as a flower, beside a child's name will help the younger student recognize their own clothing.

 Each early childhood level student needs to have a complete change of clothing at school, including underwear and socks.
 More than one change is recommended for those children who may require them.
 The clothing should be packed in a large zip-lock bag with the student's name on it.
 This should be brought to class during the first week of school.
-Students in After Care will require a second set of extra clothing.
 Clothing should be exchanged as the seasons change or a child has a significant growth spurt.